mcpuishor/qdrant-laravel/README.md

     ->get();
 ```

-Limiting the number of results from a search:
+Limiting the number of results from a search, will return a maximum number of results:

 ```php
 use \Mcpuishor\QdrantLaravel\Facades\Client as Qdrant;